lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 Abaqus Python Code
 ==================

-The latter portion of the ``main()`` function is the code that generates the single element geometry.
+The latter portion of the ``main()`` function is the code that generates the rectangle geometry.
 Here, an Abaqus model is opened using the ``model_name`` variable as the model's name, a rectangle is drawn with dimensions ``width`` and ``height``, and the Abaqus CAE model is saved with the name ``output_file``.
 One notable difference between the `Abaqus Scripting`_ documentation :cite:`ABAQUS` of Abaqus journal files is the use of the `PEP-8`_ style guide for